OB-lab/James_et_al._2021-MBE/README.md

 x <- pcadapt(input = file, K = 40)
 ```

-We visualised how much variance each principal component explained with a scree plot.
+We visualised how much variance each principal component explaines with a scree plot.

 ```
 plot(x, option = "screeplot")